 Local nonprofits and town departments employ numerous methods to assist the above-named groups.
-There was additional funding available to address homeless (and other) needs in an effort to curb the negative impacts of Covid-19.
+There was additional funding available to address homeless (and other) needs in an attempt to curb the negative impacts of Covid-19.
 As this funding dries up, service providers have discussed how to address the ongoing need for additional financial, emotional and mental health support.

-The Board of Directors approved an additional \$450,000 through ARPA so SAFS can continue providing housing stability assistance.
-SAFS has received more than \$1.5 million from various sources to address housing issues since the start of the pandemic.
-Concerns remain about how to assist families once this most recent ARPA allocation has been depleted.
+SAFS has received more than \$1.5 million from various sources - including CDBG-CV and ARPA funding approved by the Board of Directors - to address housing issues since the start of the pandemic.
+Concerns remain about how to assist families now that all ARPA allocations are almost fully depleted.